-Kincora Copper [TSX-V: KCC] fell off investor’s radar screens due to an extended period of inactivity in 2018, but now the Company is cashed up, team in place, and ready for extensive drilling at 5 independent, large-scale porphyry targets with a funded 12-month budget for up to 18,000 m of drilling.
+Kincora Copper [TSX-V: KCC] fell off investor’s radar screens due to a period of inactivity in 2018, but now the Company is cashed up, new team in place, and ready for extensive drilling at five independent, large-scale porphyry targets with a funded 12-month budget for up to 18,000 meters of drilling.

-Kincora has been operating in Mongolia for > 8 years.
-In 2016, the Company secured unencumbered access to its highly prized Bronze Fox project and consolidated the dominant landholding in the Southern Gobi copper-gold belt, between and on strike with Rio Tinto’s Oyu Tolgoi (“OT“) copper-gold mine, and the Tsagaan Suvarga porphyry project, via the merger with IBEX, a private vehicle indirectly controlled by Robert Friedland.
+Kincora has been operating in Mongolia for over eight years.
+In 2016 the Company secured unencumbered access to its highly prized Bronze Fox project and consolidated the dominant landholding in the Southern Gobi copper-gold belt, between and on strike with Rio Tinto’s Oyu Tolgoi (“OT“) copper-gold mine, and the Tsagaan Suvarga porphyry project.

 This attracted a world-class technical team, credited with multiple discoveries of Tier 1 copper deposits, looking to repeat such successes.
 Since then, the Company has been executing the first modern systematic exploration program across a district-scale landholding in a highly mineralized, but vastly under-explored copper-gold porphyry belt.
-Now, drilling is just days away.
+Drilling is days away.

 Investors in small cap natural resource stocks know that the best time to be in a junior miner is right before a BIG discovery.
 That’s the time we could be at right now with Kincora.
 Management just raised $6.25M.
-Will there be a new discovery!
-More than one!!
-None!!!
+Will there be a new discovery?
+More than one?
+None!
 Yes, there could definitively be zero new discoveries….
-This is a highly speculative situation, but backed by a team that has an excellent track record of large discoveries.
+This is a highly speculative situation, but backed by a team that has an excellent track record of gigantic discoveries.

 To learn more, please continue reading this Interview of Sam Spring, President & CEO of Kincora Copper [TSX-V: KCC].